 apply classroom learning to real-world investment management

 Fall 2024 marked the inaugural year of this initiative, made possible through generous donor support.
 Each year, 20% of the fund is allocated based on the winning student proposals—beginning with the initial investment in Fall 2024 and continuing annually through Fall 2028.
 This phased approach allows students and faculty to track performance over time, creating an ongoing learning opportunity with real financial impact.
+The 2024 winning portfolio had a +10.94% ROI as of December 13, 2025.
 The judging panel consists of three experienced financial advisors who provide expert feedback and evaluate proposals based on quality, feasibility, and strategic insight.
 The top team’s portfolio is implemented as part of Tiffin’s Investment Fund, directly tying academic excellence to professional execution.

 • Bart M. Fisher, ChFC®, CLU®, RICP® – Parallel Equity Advisors